 Is a Master's in Public Health Worth It?

-Tuition and fees for MPH programs depend on the type of program (such as on campus or online) and school.
-"While MPH programs tend to be less expensive than some clinical degrees, they may still be a significant investment, especially at [a] private school," says Lee.
+Tuition and fees for MPH programs depend on the type of program (on campus or online) and the school.

 Return on Investment

-A master's program can get expensive, but in the long run the degree tends to lead to higher-paying roles in public health:
+A master’s program can get expensive.
+But, in the long run, an advanced degree can help you pursue higher-paying roles in public health:

 Job Goals

-As you consider your career path, it's crucial to evaluate the degree that will help you achieve your goals.
-In some cases, Lee notes, a graduate degree in public health might not even be necessary.
+As you consider your career path, determine the degree that can help you achieve your goals.
+Lee notes that a graduate degree in public health might not even be necessary in some cases.

 "If you want to be a health educator, for example, you can do that with other degrees.
 You don't need to get an MPH in health promotion per se," he says.
 "However, if you want to be an epidemiologist, then formal public health training is likely warranted."

-Some common alternative degrees to an MPH degree include a master of healthcare administration (MHA) or a master of business administration (MBA) with a focus in healthcare.
+Some common alternative degrees to an MPH degree include a master of healthcare administration or a healthcare-focused master of business administration.

 The Bottom Line

-A public health degree offers the opportunity to make a significant impact on community health while providing you versatility and flexibility in your career choices.
-Although there are entry-level positions for people with a bachelor's degree, most employers are seeking candidates with a master's degree.
+A public health degree allows you to positively impact community health while providing career versatility and flexibility.
+Although entry-level positions exist for those with a bachelor’s in public health, most employers seek candidates with a master’s degree.

-Whether a public health degree is a worthwhile investment depends on the interested individual's intrinsic motivation, how much time and money they are willing to spend to achieve their goals, and their desired career path.
-In the end, when you do your due diligence and investigate your options, it becomes easier to see the path you should take to achieve your goals.
+Whether a public health degree is worthwhile depends on your motivation level and how much time and money you’re willing to spend to achieve your goals and desired career path.
+As you investigate your options, it becomes easier to see possible paths to achieve your goals.

 Meet Our Contributor